 I'dofcrats are generally full of hoggy.

-That being said, I also may be guilty of having practiced I'dofocracy.
+That being said, I must confess I've also dabbled in I'dofocracy.
 But these days I'm likewise trying not to be an I'dofcrat even more than I'm trying not to be an oughtocrat.

 Lord, help me to keep it zipped.